aedart/athenaeum/docs/archive/current/circuits/setup.md

 ## Configuration

-The `configs/circuit-breakers.php` configuration file is intended to contain a list of "services".
+The `configs/circuit-breakers.php` configuration file, is intended to contain a list of "services".
-Each service has a list settings (_options_) for it's corresponding circuit breaker instance.
+Each service has a list of settings (_options_) for it's corresponding circuit breaker instance.
 Add or change these settings as you see fit.

 ```php